DataValues/Geo/README.md

 These parsers are provided:

-* `LatLongParser` - Facade for format specific parsers.
-In most cases you will be using this one
+* `LatLongParser` - Facade for format-specific parsers.
+In most cases, you will be using this one
 * `DdCoordinateParser` - Parses decimal degree coordinates
 * `DmCoordinateParser` - Parses decimal minute coordinates
 * `DmsCoordinateParser` - Parses degree minute second coordinates